fleetdm/fleet/handbook/demand/README.md

 1. Create the account in SalesForce if it doesn't already exist
 2. Fix and merge any duplicate accounts and contacts.
 3. Update the "Marketing stage" to "Research-ready".
-4. Fix and complete any incorrect, mistagged, or half-filled contacts already on the account.
-Then research all of the existing contacts and make sure they have "role", "buying situation", "linkedinUrl", "psychological stage", "intent signals" completely filled out and correct.
+3. Update any incorrect, mistagged, or incomplete contacts already on the account and merge any duplicates that are found.
+Verify the following data is current for each existing contact:
+  - "Title"
+  - "Role"
+  - "Primary buying situation"
+  - "LinkedIn"
+  - "Psychological stage"
+  - "intent signals"
 5. Research the company, if necessary, viewing its LinkedIn company page to verify the relevant headcount.

 After an account is marked "[Research-ready](https://fleetdm.lightning.force.com/lightning/r/Report/00OUG000001LerV2AS/view?queryScope=userFolders)".